 Tom Cruise has to sit near the top of any list of modern movie icons.
-Arguably the biggest box office star of the blockbuster era, at this best Tom Cruise movies list proves, Thomas Cruise Mapother IV is now in his fifth decade lighting up the big screen with his shiny hair, toothy grin and wondrous dimples.
+Arguably the biggest box office star of the blockbuster era, at his best, Tom Cruise's filmography proves that Thomas Cruise Mapother IV is not done lighting up the big screen with his shiny hair, toothy grin and love for sprinting, and according to him, he will never be done.

-Literally bringing a larger than life presence to every role, the diminutive star has provided some of the most memorable performances in screen history.
-Whether it’s the hotshot fighter pilot ‘Maverick’ in Top Gun, the reformed sports agent in Jerry Maguire, the fearless agent Ethan Hunt in Mission: Impossible, or the callous contract killer in Collateral, his roles have become more interesting and diverse down the years.
+Bringing a larger-than-life presence to every role, the star has provided some of the most memorable performances in the history of the silver screen.
+Whether it’s the hotshot fighter pilot 'Maverick' in Top Gun, a reformed sports agent in Jerry Maguire, the fearless agent Ethan Hunt in Mission: Impossible, or the callous contract killer in Collateral, his roles have become more interesting and diverse over the years.

 As NOW is the top place to find Cruise movies to stream, check out the other best NOW movies.